niallshah10/fft_stockprediction/README.md

 Run the notebook from the Jupyter interface to see the analysis and predictions.
 Parameters can be adjusted within the notebook to explore different setups.

 ## Contributing
+For reference to the link I used to aid me with this calculation: https://www.math.utah.edu/~gustafso/s2017/2270/projects-2016/williamsBarrett/williamsBarrett-Fast-Fourier-Transform-Predicting-Financial-Securities-Prices.pdf

-Contributions to this project are welcome.
+Any future contributions to this project are welcome.
 Please send pull requests or open an issue to discuss proposed changes.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.